Toroidal boards and code covering: Introduction

 The problem of finding minimum coverings of $\fq^n$ with radius-$r$ balls in the Hamming distance is classic in code theory.
 There is a book on the subject~\cite{Cohen} and an updated table with the known bounds for the sizes of such coverings~\cite{Keri}.
-In \cite{Geronimo}, a variation of this problem was introduced: a radius-$r$ \defin{extend ball} with center in an $1$-dimensional vector subspace $V$ of $\fqt$ is the set of elements of $\fqt$ with Hamming distance to $V$ at most $r$.
-We define $c_q(n,r)$ as the size of a minimum covering of $\fq^n$ by radius-$r$ extend balls, such minimum covering is called a \defin{short covering}.
+In \cite{Geronimo}, a variation of this problem was introduced: a radius-$r$ \defin{extended ball} with center in a $1$-dimensional vector subspace $V$ of $\fq^n$ is the set of elements of $\fq^n$ with Hamming distance to $V$ at most $r$.
+We define $c_q(n,r)$ as the size of a minimum covering of $\fq^n$ by radius-$r$ extended balls; such a minimum covering is called a \defin{short covering}.

 In \cite{Mendes} some interesting reasons to study short coverings are listed.
-One is that short coverings were used to construct record breaking classical coverings.
-Other is that they respond well to some heuristic methods and give an economic way in terms of memory to store codes.
-A third one is that they seen to have more interesting mathematical properties then the classic coverings, like more compatibility with the algebraic structure of the vector space $\fq^n$ and connection with other structures (see \cite{Martinhao,Neto,Nakaoka} for examples).
+One is that short coverings were used to construct record breaking classical coverings (in \cite{Mendes} it is proved using short covering that the minimum number of radius-$7$ hamming balls necessary to cover $\mathcal F_5^{10}$ is $9$).
+Another is that they respond well to some heuristic methods and give an economical way in terms of memory to store codes.
+A third one is that they seem to have more interesting mathematical properties than the classic coverings, like more compatibility with the algebraic structure of the vector space $\fq^n$ and connection with other structures (see \cite{Martinhao,Neto,Nakaoka} for examples).

 Few values of $c_q(n,r)$ are known.
-Here, our concern are the values of $c(q):=c_q(3,1)$.
-Some works \cite{Martinhao, Nakaoka, Neto} proved bounds for $c(q)$.
+Here, our concern is the values of $c(q):=c_q(3,1)$.
+Some work \cite{Martinhao, Nakaoka, Neto} proved bounds for $c(q)$.
 In Corollary \ref{cvalues}, we establish $c(q)$ for odd values of $q$ and improve both existing bounds for the even values.
-In order to do this, we introduce a relation between short coverings, projective spaces and toroidal boards.
-The number of towers needed to cover an $n\times n$ toroidal board is well known, clearly $n$.
+In order to do this, we introduce a relation between short coverings, projective spaces and toroidal (chess)boards.
+The number of rooks needed to cover an $n\times n$ toroidal board is well known, clearly $n$.
 Some studies on covering and packing of queens in the toroidal boards were made by \cite{Burger2001} and \cite{Burger2003}.
-We introduce a piece with range between a tower and a queen, as described next.
+We introduce a piece with range between a rook and a queen, as described next.